-- Following the code of conduct and treating people with respect - always Supervising your child unless they are in an organised activity, in which case we would ask you to provide basic details about your child and make sure that we can contact you if there is an emergency. - Talking to the designated person for child protection if you have concerns about any child using the organisation or the behaviour of any adult in the organisation. - Brereton Big Local practices anti-discrimination and unacceptable behaviour by all will not be tolerated and will be challenge by a staff or volunteer.
+- Always supervising vulnerable adults unless they are in an organised activity, in which case we would ask you to provide basic details about the vulnerable adult and make sure that we can contact you if there is an emergency. - Talking to the designated person for adult protection if you have concerns about any persons using the charity or the behaviour of any person in the charity. - Brereton Big Local CIO practices anti-discrimination and unacceptable behaviour by all will not be tolerated and will be challenged by a staff member or volunteer.